Contact Us Today! 206-504-2500

 • You may also be released but expected to show back up hours or days later for a first appearance, known as an arraignment.

-Investigations Following Arrest & Charging Decision
+Investigation Following DUI Arrest & Charging Decision

-If you took a breath test, you will receive a ticket showing two results taken by the officer.
 If you took a blood test, there will likely be a span of several months before those results are processed and released by the State Toxicology Lab.
-In 2022, the Washington State Toxicology Labratory (WSTL), has a severe backup and usually takes between 6-12 months to test the blood.
+In 2022, the Washington State Toxicology Labratory (WSTL), has a severe backup and usually takes between 6-12 months to issue blood test results.

 There are other factors that may create delays, but you should expect that all evidence in your case has been collected by the end of your contact with the arresting officer.

 Most jurisdictions will file charges between one and six weeks of the arrest, but some take several months**.
-Recently, in Snohomish County cases the prosecutor has waited close to TWO years to file charges.
+Recently, in some Snohomish County DUI cases, the prosecutor has waited close to TWO years to file charges.
 A delayed notice of your court date does not mean the arrest is forgotten or dismissed.
-One of the biggest misconceptions is being people that if DUI charges are not brought immediately or shortly following the arrest, the are in the clear.

-The Criminal Process
+The DUI Court Process

-NOTE: If you have been accused of DUI in Washington State, it is in your best interest to have legal representation at every court appearance.
+If you have been accused of DUI in Washington State, it is in your best interest to have legal representation at every court appearance.
 If you do not have an attorney present at your first hearing (arraignment), some courts will provide you with a public defender to assist in understanding the nature of the charge, the accused right's in the process, and entering a plea.
 Without any doubt, if you are accused of DUI in Washington, you should always enter a plea of not guilty at the arraignment.

-At the arraignment, the court will determine the conditions of your release.
-Typical conditions of release include: law abiding behavior, prohibition of alcohol or non-prescribed drug consumption, and a promise to appear at all future court dates.
 For more severe cases, a judge may also order conditions such as the requirement to have an ignition interlock device installed on any vehicle you drive, electronic home monitoring (EHM), SCRAM alcohol monitoring device, or bail money.
 If a person has a prior DUI conviction (or a DUI charge amended to a lesser offense), the law requires an ignition interlock be installed.

-When setting the conditions of release the court considers many things, including whether there is any prior history, the BAC results (or refusal to take a breath test), and whether there were any aggravating factors (accident, passengers, etc.).
+When setting the conditions of release, the court considers many things, including whether there is any prior history, the BAC results (or refusal to take a breath test), and whether there were any aggravating factors (accident, passengers, etc.).

 Step 2- Pre-trial Conference

 A pre-trial conference is for negotiations between the prosecutor and defense.
-It may also postpone your trial date if there are issues with witness availability, attorney schedule conflicts or if further negotiations are required.
+It may also postpone your trial date if there are issues with witness availability, attorney schedule conflicts, or if further negotiations are required.

 If negotiations go favorably, your attorney will describe any offer with you and discuss the potential benefits and/or ramifications.
 Accepting the offer may resolve the case without a trial.
 But if no continuances are necessary and there is no plea agreement, the judge will set your case for motions and/or trial.